Skip to main content

 Configure Goose

-Add the Civic Nexus MCP server to your Goose configuration:
+Add the Civic MCP server to your Goose configuration:

-1. Open your Goose configuration file (typically ~/.config/goose/config.yaml or project-specific .goose/config.yaml)
+1. Open your Goose configuration file — typically ~/.config/goose/config.yaml (global) or .goose/config.yaml in your project root

 2. Add the following MCP server configuration: